Health Care in Malta – what you need to know as a person visiting Malta

 - Using an RHA Entitlement Card – available to those who have no other entitlement – Information on how to apply here.
 This entitles you to free state healthcare in Malta.
 You will not be covered for everything you would get if you were paying social security contributions.
 If you apply before completing your residency registration, you will be issued with a provisional certificate.

-- Using a UK-issued European Health Insurance Card (EHIC) for temporary stays.
+- Using a UK-issued European Health Insurance Card (EHIC) or UK Global Health Insurance Card (GHIC) for temporary stays.

-- Showing a UK passport if you’re staying for up to one month and have no other entitlement.
+- Showing a UK passport during a temporary stay and you have no other entitlement.

 - In case of an emergency, dental treatment is provided for free at the Mater Dei Hospital in Msida and the health centres for entitled persons.

-- Access dental care is free for entitled persons, however, limited.
+- Access to dental care is free for entitled persons, however, limited.

 - As a rule, dental care is provided privately and is paid by the patient.
 These costs are non-refundable.